JellyOmen/starterOnly/README.md

 >
 > The project is about building a landing page for GameOn to collect user information via form.

-The form should validate user input via vanilla Javascript and display appropriate visual feedback to the user.
+The form should validate user inputs via Javascript and display appropriate visual feedback to the user.

 > ## **Developement technologies used**